 Following a recent visit to Rockpool on George, I thought I’d give the date tart a go.
 This recipe is definitely a keeper – though I need another go to perfect it as I got a lot of pastry shrinkage so I didn’t get enough filling in.
 I also recommend flattening the dates so that they are covered.
 Note that although this is often referred to “Neil Perry’s date tart”, having been on the menu for some 25 years at Rockpool, it was actually the joint creation of Perry and Lorraine Godsmark, who was the pastry chef at Rockpool at the time.
 No idea how accurate this recipe is, but it was apparently published in a magazine some 15 years ago.
-What this recipe is missing is the fine layer of cake on top – I think this is something similar to the brown butter topping in Lorraine’s pear and ginger tart – at a guess you would bake until the custard is partially set, pipe on the topping and return to the oven.

 10 fresh dates, pitted and halved